ighosh98/blood-cell-detector/README.md

 ### Citation
 If you are using our work kindly add a citation as follows:

-**Indraneel Ghosh, Siddhant Kundu Apogee, “Combining Neural Network Models for Blood Cell Classification,” BITS Pilani, Pilani,2019**
+**Indraneel Ghosh, Siddhant Kundu, “Combining Neural Network Models for Blood Cell Classification,”  Apogee,BITS Pilani, Pilani,2019**